 It’s sensitive to hip dysplasia, and chondrodysplasia (dwarfism).
 To help prevent the chance of hip dysplasia developing make sure your dog is on a healthy, well proportioned diet, and avoid excessive running and jumping while still a puppy as this can be hard on the developing joints.
 One of the breeds susceptible to a twisted stomach.
 To minimize the risk of your Malamute developing any hereditary health issues, you should buy an Alaskan Malamute puppy from a reputable breeder.

 This dog is not recommended for apartment life, it needs lots of space.
 Malamute is happiest living outdoors as long as it receives enough companionship.
 It will do best with a large fenced yard.
-Be careful to keep the dog cool in hot climates.
+Be careful in hot climates.
 Make sure it has shade and plenty of clean cool water.

 New Puppy Alert